 The primary long-term goal of a business shouldn’t be income, but value.
 It might be a subtle play on words, but it’s a major paradigm shift for business owners to focus more on transferable marketable value than income.
 This shift in thinking needs to permeate the entire organization.
 Teaching employees about the importance of value versus income will bring a different perspective to the day-to-day business decisions.

-In this two-part blog series, we’ll cover the five stages to creating a more valuable business: identify, protect, build, harvest and manage wealth.
+Below we’ll cover the five stages to creating a more valuable business: identify, protect, build, harvest and manage wealth.
 As you progress through each of these stages, your value grows.

 Step 1: Identify Value

 Identifying value is always the first step and should never be skipped.
 It’s completed through a professional business valuation.
 Understanding your business’s range of value can benchmark your business against others and sets the baseline for everything going forward.
 This is important for several reasons: